 INCOME-DRIVEN REPAYMENT PLANS

-This plan is applicable for Direct Loans only.
-To qualify for the PAYE plan you must also be a new borrower to qualify for the PAYE plan.
+You must also be a new borrower to qualify for the PAYE plan.
 This means that you must have had no outstanding balance on a Direct Loan or FFEL Program loan when you received a Direct Loan or FFEL Program loan on or after Oct.
 1, 2007, and you must have received a disbursement of a Direct Loan on or after Oct.
 1, 2011.

 Income-Contingent Repayment Plan (ICR PlaN)

-This plan is the only available income-driven repayment option for parent PLUS loan borrowers.
-Although PLUS loans made to parents can’t be repaid under any of the income-driven repayment plans (including the ICR Plan), parent borrowers may consolidate their Direct PLUS loans or Federal PLUS loans into a Direct Consolidation loan and then repay the new consolidation loan under the ICR Plan (though not under any other income-driven plan).
+Any Direct Loan borrower with an eligible loan type may choose this plan.
+Although parent PLUS loans cannot be repaid under any of the IDR plans (including ICR), parent PLUS borrowers may consolidate their Direct PLUS loans or Federal PLUS loans into a Direct Consolidation loan and then repay the new consolidation loan under the ICR Plan.
+This is the only available IDR option for parent PLUS borrowers.

 Are Your Student Loan Payments Too High?